Skip to content

-You can install ownCloud on Windows using WSL (Windows Subsystem for Linux) 2 with Ubuntu to create your private file sync and share solution.
+You install ownCloud on Windows by leveraging WSL (Windows Subsystem for Linux) 2 with Ubuntu, creating your own private file sync and share solution.

-ownCloud is a free, open-source platform that allows you to manage your files and share them, similar to services like Dropbox or Google Drive, but with full control over your data.
+ownCloud is a powerful, open-source platform enabling you to manage and share files, much like Dropbox or Google Drive, but with complete control over your data.

 Step 1Turn On WSL in Windows